Hair Loss Medication

 Mechanism of Action

-Hair Loss Medication FAQs
+Hair Thinning Medication FAQs

-For those considering non-surgical hair loss treatment options, these are answers to questions we are commonly asked about hair loss medications like minoxidil, finasteride and dutasteride.
+we are commonly asked about medications like minoxidil, finasteride and dutasteride.

 What causes hair loss?